 The gentleness of the baby oil will moisturize and soothe your dog’s ears as well as smother any adult ear mites.
 You will need to place at least three drops into each ear and massage gently.
 Following the drops, take a cotton ball dipped in baby oil and wipe the inside of the ear flaps.
 You can do this daily for at least one month, or until the ear mites have ceased completely.

 Using a hand pump sanitizer, administer one to two pumps of the sanitizer into the dog’s ears and massage.
 Within two days, you will notice your dog has stopped shaking its head or stopped scratching the ears.
 This remedy is ideal for dog’s that have not already developed raw, sore, or open wounds in the ear as the alcohol in the hand sanitizer will cause a burning sensation.

-All in all, using home remedies for ear mites in dog’s can be inexpensive and highly effective.
+All in all, using these herbal remedies can be inexpensive and highly effective.
 No matter which home remedy you choose to use, soothing and healing your dog is a high priority so there is no permanent damage caused or the need arising for the dog to go through surgery.
 It is important to routinely cleanse the dog’s ears throughout treatment, and even afterwards to prevent the mites from coming back.
 Remember to check your dog’s ears daily during an infestation, as well as their bedding or cage to keep the mites from spreading or continuing longer than usual.
-Overall, home remedies for ear mites in dogs are a healthier alternative than the harsh chemicals and injections often used for stopping ear mites.
+Overall, natural remedies are a healthier alternative than the harsh chemicals and injections often used for stopping ear mites.